tmbuza/iMAP/index.md

 ## B: QIIME2-BASED PIPELINE

 * Must install iMAP repo first which will automatically create a directory named **iMAP**.
 * Requires a QIIME2 trained classifer.
-Default: Greengenes 515-806 conservative fragments
 * You can train your own classifier using the [q2-feature-classifier](https://github.com/qiime2/q2-feature-classifier).
-* Classifier: Naive Bayes classifiers trained on GreenGenes or SILVA database with 99% OTUs.
+* You can use Naive Bayes (nb) classifiers trained on GreenGenes or SILVA database with 99% OTUs.
+* Default: Greengenes 515-806 conservative fragments.

 <!-- ### Install iMAP repo (if not installed)